Skip to content

 3.4 Entity and Sub-Entity Management

-Go to “Entity Settings” and open the Sub-Entities row.
+Go to “Entity Settings” on the left navigation bar and open the Sub-Entities section.

 • Use Sub-Entities: If enabled, Sub-Entities can create own Sub-Entities and share Sites with their Sub-Entities.